ybernaerts/ybernaerts/README.md

 - 👋 Hi, I’m @ybernaerts
 - 👀 I’m interested in the intersection of Neuroscience with Machine Learning.
+- 🌱 PhD work was about cell typing, biophysical modeling, simulation-based inference and relating transcriptome with physiology in single cells
-- 🌱 Neural Dynamics and Machine Learning are the key words of my research.
+- 🌱 Current PostDoc work is about neural dynamics and the role of individual neurons in neuronal population modelling
 - 📫 Interested?
 Reach me over yves.bernaerts@research.fchampalimaud.org .

 <!---